LibraryCarpentry/lc-open-refine/episodes/04-basic-functions-II.md

 ### Exercise 10: Reverse author names
 In this exercise we are going to use both the Boolean and Array data types.
-If you look at the author column, you can see that most of the author names are written in the natural order.
+If you look at the Authors column, you can see that most of the author names are written in the natural order.
 However, a few have been reversed to put the family name first.

 We can do a crude test for reversed author names by looking for those that contain a comma:

 * Make sure you have already split the author names into individual cells using 'Edit cells->Split multi-valued cells' (you should have done this in exercise 5)
-* On the author column, use the dropdown menu and select 'Facet->Custom text facet...'
+* On the Authors column, use the dropdown menu and select 'Facet->Custom text facet...'
     * The Custom text facet function allows you to write GREL functions to create a facet
 * In the Expression box type ```value.contains(",")```
 * Click 'OK'